 Of course, opinions will vary from technician to technician, but here are some guidelines for the careful piano owner who wishes to avoid overspending on their piano:

-- Assuming the piano to be repaired is an average, mid-range quality, regularly used and up to pitch. ...in this case there is scope for fairly extensive repair - some reflecting, replacing of springs etc. Unless it is a family heirloom, do not have it completely rebuilt.
+- Assuming the piano to be repaired is an average, mid-range quality, regularly used and up to pitch. ...in this case there is scope for fairly extensive repair - some refelting, replacing of springs etc. but unless it is a family heirloom, do not have it completely rebuilt.

 Are there exceptions to the rule?

 As ever, yes!
-Occasionally I meet with a piano which does not neatly fit into the categories mentioned above, but for me has enough of that difficult-to-define piano charm to set it apart from the ordinary.
+Occasionally I meet with a piano which does not neatly fit into the categories mentioned above, but if it has enough of that difficult-to-define piano charm to set it apart from the ordinary, then go ahead.
 The last such piano for me was a very fine old French piano.
 Rare, and well-preserved, it did not need a complete rebuild.
 New hammerheads, new damper felts, kept the original strings and the result?
-A considered, and good value-for-money option for the owners.
+All things considered, a good value-for-money option for the owners.

 The Piano World